cargide/lab-predictions-logistic-regression/readme.md

 4. Analyze extracted features and transform them.
 You may need to encode some categorical variables, or scale numerical variables.
 5. Create a logistic regression model to predict this variable from the cleaned data.
 6. Evaluate the results.
+BONUS 7.
+Evaluate the results for June 2005